cgibbs/steam-thing/README.md

 * more robust traversal of Steam API data
 * nested components that make clever use of state
 * probably refactoring those components to lift the state to where it actually should be
+* add CI via Heroku/GitHub and a test suite (TBD, but I think this project has some default testing tools, so maybe just those)
+* do CD via GitHub branches instead of pushing directly to main like a madman
 * make it not the literal ugliest thing on the internet

 If you like what I'm doing, that means a lot to me, thanks.
 You're always so good at complimenting me in a way that validates my creative output, rather than my intrinsic qualities.